-In determining the fair value of in-place leases (the avoided cost associated with existing in-place leases) management considers current market conditions and costs to execute similar leases in arriving at an estimate of the carrying costs during the expected leaseup period from vacant to existing occupancy.
-In estimating carrying costs, management includes reimbursable (based on market lease terms) real estate taxes, insurance, other operating expenses, as well as estimates of lost market rental revenue during the expected leaseup periods.
+In determining the fair value of in-place leases (the avoided cost associated with existing in-place leases) management considers current market conditions and costs to execute similar leases in arriving at an estimate of the carrying costs during the expected lease-up period from vacant to existing occupancy.
+In estimating carrying costs, management includes reimbursable (based on market lease terms) real estate taxes, insurance, other operating expenses, as well as estimates of lost market rental revenue during the expected lease-up periods.
 The values assigned to in-place leases are amortized over the remaining term of the lease.

 The fair value of above-or-below market leases is estimated based on the present value (using an interest rate which reflected the risks associated with the leases acquired) of the difference between contractual amounts to be received pursuant to the leases and management's estimate of market lease rates measured over a period equal to the estimated remaining term of the lease.
-An above market lease is classified as an intangible asset and a below market lease is classified as an intangible asset and a below market lease is classified as an intangible asset and a below market lease is classified as an intangible are amortized as a reduction of, or an addition to, rental income over the estimated remaining term of the respective leases.
+An above market lease is classified as an intangible asset and a below market lease is classified as an intangible liability.
+The capitalized above-market or below-market lease intangibles are amortized as a reduction of, or an addition to, rental income over the estimated remaining term of the respective leases.